Kapendev/parin/TOUR.md

 ## Drawing

-Popka provides a set of drawing functions inside the `popka.engine` module.
+Parin provides a set of drawing functions inside the `parin.engine` module.
 While drawing is not pixel-perfect by default, it can be by calling the `setIsPixelPerfect` function.

 ```d